jruels/cloud-engineering/labs/aws_encryption/index.md

       ]
     }
     ```

-4. Replace `my-encrypted-bucket-[your-initials]` with your actual bucket name, then click **Save changes**.
+6. Replace `my-encrypted-bucket-[your-initials]` with your actual bucket name, then click **Save changes**.

-5. Now, if anyone tries to access your S3 bucket via an insecure HTTP connection, they will be denied.
+7. Now, if anyone tries to access your S3 bucket via an insecure HTTP connection, they will be denied.

 ### Verify HTTPS Access:
-1. Try to access the objects in your S3 bucket using an HTTP link (you should receive an error).
+1. Use `get` to access the objects in your S3 bucket using an HTTP link (you should receive an error).
 2. Access the objects via HTTPS (you should be able to download them successfully).

 ---

-## **Step 6: Manage Data Encryption Best Practices**

-### Enable Key Rotation:
-1. In the AWS Management Console, navigate to **KMS** and select **Customer managed keys** from the left menu.
-2. Click on **my-data-encryption-key**.
-3. In the key details page, scroll down to the **Key rotation** section.
-4. Toggle on **Automatic key rotation** to enable yearly automatic key rotation.

 ### Monitor Key Usage with AWS CloudTrail:
 1. In the AWS Management Console, type **CloudTrail** in the search bar and select **CloudTrail**.